tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 ### One Simple Deployment
 Tembo Self Hosted is designed to run in a single Kubernetes cluster, keeping the total cost of ownership low and making for a simple and easy-to-manage deployment.
-The platform comes with a set of default configurations and components for convenience, but you can easily customize the platform to suit your needs.
-Example configurations include:

-[//]: # (This schematic helps)

-[//]: # (illustrate an experience available to you, much of which is powered by open source tools.
-At its base layer, the key)

-[//]: # (orchestrators are Kubernetes Operator, Terraform Provider, and a Helm Chart.
-These cooperate to… These are connected to)
+The Tembo Self Hosted installation includes all the components you need to run the Tembo Platform, so there's no need to consider things like ingress controllers, monitoring solutions, or logging solutions.

-[//]: # (Trunk; an open source Postgres extension registry that offers 200+ extensions and growing.
-Combined, these allow us to)
+Combined, these allow us to

-[//]: # (use-case specific Stacks, which range from vector, time series, machine learning, geospatial, OLAP, data warehousing,)

-[//]: # (and more.
-Paired with Stacks are select add-on apps that you can run next to your database, GraphQL, Rest API and even)

-[//]: # (an embeddings model from Hugging Face.
-All of this comes together in a user-friendly interface that both lowers the bar)

-[//]: # (and grants more flexibility for you to configure as you like.)
+use-case specific Stacks, which range from vector, time series, machine learning, geospatial, OLAP, data warehousing, and more.
+Paired with Stacks are select add-on apps that you can run next to your database, GraphQL, Rest API and even an embeddings model from Hugging Face.
+All of this comes together in a user-friendly interface that both lowers the bar and grants more flexibility for you to configure as you like.

 ![Tembo Self Hosted Architecture](../../../../public/enterprise-software.png) _Tembo Self Hosted architecture.
 All operations run within your cloud account, offering the